 Attending a TAP workshop is typically mandatory for separating service members.
 Navy Mutual’s Education and Veterans Services team helps facilitate many of the TAP programs by providing information about finances and planning.

 Most military installations encourage spouses to attend the TAP program too.
 If a spouse can’t attend, they can utilize MySTeP.

 MySTeP is the Military Spouse Transition Program, and while not mandatory, it provides information and tools to military spouses as their service member plans to transition.
-The third part of the program, Stepping Beyond, focuses on preparing families to transition away from their military community.
+The third part of the program, strong>Stepping Beyond, focuses on preparing families to transition away from their military community.
 It covers the process of separating, DoD and VA benefits, finances, health care, and employment.

 2. Update your LinkedIn profile.